New Ford Academy

-Financial Resources The SEN budget is set each financial year.
+Financial Resources The SEND budget is set each financial year.
 Additional support and resources are provided using this allocation to meet each individual’s needs.
-Teaching staff and the SEN department liaise with the School Business Manager when additional requirements are identified and resources are provided.
+Teaching staff and the SEND department liaise with the School Business Manager when additional requirements are identified and resources are provided.

 Pupil Premium The Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and to close the gap between them and their peers.
 Schools receive the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

 · £1,345 for primary-aged pupils · £955 for secondary-aged pupils

 Schools also receive £2345 for each looked after pupil who: · Has been looked after for 1 day or more · Was adopted from care on or after 30 December 2005, or left care under a special guardianship order or residence order. · In addition, schools receive £300 for pupils having parents in the Services.

 - How is the decision made about what type and how much support my child/young person will receive?